Ræveskovsvej Water Tower: Background

 The planning of a modern water supply and sewer system in Gentofte began when Niels Andersen became chairman of the parish council in 1888.

-The summer of 1897 was unusually hot and sunny and many wells in Hellerup.
+The summer of 1897 was unusually hot and sunny and many wells in Hellerup dried out.
 Bregnegård Waterworks opened at Mantziusvej in 1900 and so did Gentofte's first water tower at H. A. Clausensvej close to Gentofte Church.
 They supplied Hellerup, Skovshoved, Ordrup and Gentofte with water.
 The system reached Vangede in 1902 and Jægersborg in 1903.
 The water tower was designed by Johan Schröder.
 The water tank had a capacity of 432 cubic metres and the water surface was located 50 metres above sea level.
 The site where it was built was located 26 metres above sea level and had previously belonged to Gentofte Rectory.
 The water was led from six pumping stations to a collection well and from there through three sand filters to the water tower at H. A. Clausensvej.